 What’s really interesting is that at first they were burning on the lower end (around 108 extra calories) during the two hours, but after six weeks they were up to burning 289 extra calories on average in the cold, suggesting that a build-up of cold tolerance can activate certain genes which boost beige or brown fat.

 Exercise has now been shown to increase activity of brown fat — not to mention that regular exercise has numerous other benefits for your metabolism and body composition.
-Evidence suggests that exercising can boost UCP1 activity in brown fat and also have a positive effect of the release of hormones which control body fat and lean muscle mass development.
+Evidence suggests that exercising can boost UCP1 activity in brown fat and also have a positive effect of the release of hormones that control body fat and lean muscle mass development.

-Results from a recent, noteworthy study shows that exercise can alter production of the hormone called irisin, which has the ability to help white fat essentially mimic brown fat’s positive effects.
+Results from one study shows that exercise can alter production of the hormone called irisin, which has the ability to help white fat essentially mimic brown fat’s positive effects.
 Our muscle cells release irisin after being active, helping us to stabilize our blood sugar levels, control our body weight and recover from activity by bringing nutrients like glucose into our cells.

 3. Follow Your Body’s Hunger & Fullness Signals